anoma/namada/CONTRIBUTING.md

 Aim to make the changelog description readable and understandable for people using Namada in plain English, assuming no familiarity with the code, dependencies and other low-level details, and explain not just *what* has changed, but also *why* it's changed.

-If none of the sections fit, new sections may be added.
+If none of the sections fits, new sections may be added.
 To find the existing section names, you can use e.g.:

 ```shell
 for i in $(ls -d .changelog/*/*/); do basename "$i"; done | sort | uniq